loftwah/linux-for-pirates/README.md

 To use JSON, you need to understand its syntax, which is based on key-value pairs and lists of values.
 A key-value pair consists of a unique key and a value, separated by a colon.
 A list of values is an ordered collection of values, separated by commas and enclosed in square brackets.

 JSON is a powerful and flexible tool that is widely used in modern web development, and is an important part of a pirate's arsenal.
 Arrr!

+### Kubernetes

+Kubernetes (also known as "K8s") is an open-source system for automating the deployment, scaling, and management of containerized applications.
+It helps to provide a consistent and reliable environment for running applications, regardless of where they are deployed.

+In a pirate theme, you could think of Kubernetes as a way to manage and maintain your fleet of ships (the containerized applications).
+Instead of having to manually deploy and manage each ship individually, Kubernetes allows you to automate the process and scale your fleet as needed.
+This can help you to be more efficient and responsive, as you can deploy new ships or make changes to existing ones more quickly and easily.

+Kubernetes also helps to ensure that your ships are running smoothly and reliably, by providing features like automatic self-healing, rolling updates, and resource management.
+This can help to keep your fleet seaworthy and ready to set sail at a moment's notice, no matter where you are in the world.

 ### Logging